eusoubrasileiro/linuxdeploy-cli/README.md

 Install it on the bin folder where it is located.
 With
 ```
-busybox --install .
+./busybox --install .
 ```

 ### Usage

-There is already a debian.conf inside config\ folder that can be used with `-p debian` option.
+There is already a debian.conf inside `config` folder that can be used with `-p debian` option.

 Example to install-deploy the debian.conf file.
 Command `deploy` already configures after install.